Our 1:1 Journey

 - The wireless network equipment is replaced and recalibrated with the newest technology.
 Among other capabilities, it can more than double the previous system's load of wireless devices accessing the network.

-- Plans begin for building the new P-8 school off of Discovery Boulevard, named after Marnel C. Moorman.
+- Plans begin for building the new K-8 school off of Discovery Boulevard, named after Marnel C. Moorman.
 The center will break ground in 2018.
 As part of the planning, SCPS instructional leaders and building architects meet with the network engineer and the Digital Learning Coordinator to discuss what a "Classroom 2023" in Shelby County should look like, where technology fuels collaboration, creativity, dynamic exhibitions, and flexible learning spaces.

-- In May 2018, the Shelby Board approved an expansion of our IT department.
+- In May 2018, the Shelby Board approved an expansion of the IT department.
 This included having a building technician at every elementary and middle school, with two technicians at each high school.
-Also, a new classified position of Digital Technology Coordinator was created to oversee and lead the technicians of the department; Chad Hebner became our first person in this role in August 2018.
+Also, a new classified position of Digital Technology Coordinator was created to supervise the technicians and lead the IT department; Chad Hebner became the first person in this role in August 2018.